Jorenar/blog/2023-02-19-less-known-c.md

 }
 ```

-## `sizeof` twice as case labels to get an error telling the size at compile time
+## Evaluate `sizeof` at compile time by causing duplicate case error

+Assume you are working on embedded system or generally on something
+where getting a `printf()` output may not be trivial task.

 ```
 int foo(int c)